On three-dimensional Poisson quasi-Nijenhuis manifolds and Haantjes structures: Introduction

 In line with the title of \cite{Kos-Recursion}, the attempt to go beyond recursion operators to find a more general theoretical framework than the Poisson-Nijenhuis one was recently undertaken in \cite{MagriHaa, MagriVeselov, MagriSymm} and \cite{tempestatondoben, tempestatondo, tempestatondohigher,tempestatondoclass}.
 In these works, one of the main novelties is the presence of (families of) $(1,1)$ tensor fields whose \emph{Haantjes} torsion is equal to zero.
 As the Nijenhuis one, the Haantjes torsion of $N$ is a 2-form with values in the tangent bundle of the underlying manifold, see \eqref{eq:haant}, which controls the Frobenius integrability of the 2-planes generated by pairs of eigenvectors of $N$.
 Its relevance in the theory of integrable systems of hydrodynamic type was already observed in \cite{Bogo96-182,FeraMar}, but its importance in the theory of finite-dimensional integrable system was unnoticed until the above mentioned works of Magri, Tempesta and Tondo.

-The present note is a first attempt to construct a bridge between Poisson quasi-Nijenhuis and Haantjes structures, aiming to find, in a near future, more applications of the former to the theory of finite-dimensional integrable systems.
+The present note is a \emph{first attempt} to construct a bridge between Poisson quasi-Nijenhuis and Haantjes structures, aiming to find, in a near future, more applications of the former to the theory of finite-dimensional integrable systems.
 Our results concern oriented three-dimensional manifolds and generalize the one proved in \cite{Cheng-Sheng} for Poisson-Nijenhuis (PN from now on) manifolds.
 Assuming that the Poisson tensor never vanishes, we describe any Poisson quasi-Nijenhuis manifold in terms of few geometrical objects.
 Moreover, we show that such manifolds are all involutive.
 Finally, we show that they are Haantjes manifolds with a generalized Lenard-Magri chain.

 A more detailed plan of the paper is as follows.
 In Section \ref{sec:2} we first collect some general information about Poisson quasi-Nijenhuis (PqN from now on) structures and we remind the definition of involutive PqN manifold.
 Then we recall two results, the first giving a set of sufficient conditions for the involutivity of a PqN structure, see Theorem \ref{theo:inv}, the second enclosing a general statement about deformations of PqN structures, see Theorem \ref{thm:defthe}.
 Section \ref{sec:3} is devoted to characterize PqN structures (with never vanishing Poisson tensor) on an oriented three-dimensional manifold, see Theorem \ref{prop 3D PqN}.
 As an application of this result we prove that such structures are (locally) obtained by deforming a PN structure via a closed 2-form, see Proposition \ref{prop:local}, and that they are involutive, see Proposition \ref{thm:inv3}.
 Moreover, in Section \ref{sec:4} they are shown to be Haantjes structures, see Theorem \ref{theo:haan}, and that they carry a generalized Lenard-Magri chain, see Theorem \ref{theo:Len-Ma-Ge}.
 In Subsection \ref{ss:tempton} we make a few final comments aiming to link the structures introduced in the recent works \cite{tempestatondoben, tempestatondo, tempestatondohigher,tempestatondoclass,TondoLag} with the geometry of the PqN manifolds studied in this note.
-The paper closes with an Appendix where we collect the proof of two identities used in the main text and a few facts about the Haantjes torsion.
+In Section \ref{sec:Appendix} we collect the proof of an identity used in the main text, an alternative proof of Proposition \ref{thm:inv3} and few facts about the Haantjes torsion.
+We close this manuscript with Section \ref{sec:comfin}, which encloses a few final remarks about the results obtained in this paper and some possible future lines of investigation opened in this work.